Published on Brock University (http://brocku.ca)

-“The Philosophy Master of Arts program at Brock University is truly distinctive: it is the only program in Canada that affords students the unique opportunity to study Eastern philosophy and Contemporary Continental thought.” – Brian Lightbody , Graduate Program Director.
+“The Philosophy Master of Arts program at Brock University is truly distinctive: it is the only program in Canada that affords students the unique opportunity to study Eastern philosophy and Contemporary Continental thought.” – Brian Lightbody , Graduate Program Director, Department of Philosophy.

 The Master's program focuses on three areas: recent and contemporary Continental and Asian thought, as well as Comparative philosophy.
 The program also accommodates the rise in importance of post-structuralist continental thinkers.
 Such inclusions indicate the type of dynamic rapport the Department wishes to keep with the wider philosophical community.
 Consequently, the majority of courses offered in any one year will be selected from the following specializations:

 Contemporary Continental Philosophy (Existentialism, Phenomenology, Hermeneutics, Post-Structuralism): Schopenhauer, Nietzsche, Husserl, Heidegger, Sartre, Beauvoir, Merleau-Ponty, Levinas, Gadamer, Foucault, Deleuze, Guattari, Kristeva, Irigaray, Habermas or some contemporary European movement, such as Structuralism, the Frankfurt School, etc.